hellodanylo/key2gym/README.md

 ## Documentation

-The deployment documentation is avaiable in the distribution under the `docs` folder.
+The deployment documentation is avaiable online at [key2gym.org](http://key2gym.org/docs/latest/index.html) and in the distribution under the `docs` folder.
-It's also soon will be available online at the project's website.

 ## Contributing